axopy/axopy/docs/user_guide/task.rst

 :class:`Task.next_trial``.

 There are two main ways for a task to end.
 One is by calling :meth:`Task.finished` somewhere in your task implementation.
-This
+This signals to the :class:`~axopy.experiment.Experiment` that the task is done, then the :meth:`Task.finish` method is called so you can clean up anything you need to before the next task runs.
+A common example of cleanup is to make sure the :ref:`DAQ <daq>` is stopped.

+The flowchart below shows the lifecycle of a :class:`Task` when it's run by an :class:`~axopy.experiment.Experiment`.

 .. image:: images/task_flowchart.png
    :align: center